 “One does not simply drives free traffic”, you say?

-Paid ads are are the top because you’re paying them to.
-Organic results are at the top because Google’s algorythm’s evaluates your website’s content as valuable to your audience.
+Paid ads are at the top because you’re paying them to.
+Organic results are at the top because Google’s algorythm evaluates your content as valuable to your audience.

-That is also why SEO has become so popular among entrepreneurs; it’s the cheapest way to rank first on Google’s search engine results.
+That is why SEO has become so popular among small businesses: it’s the cheapest way to rank first on Google’s search engine results.

 Reason #1: Increase website visibility with Organic Traffic